Links for the needed files: https://www.dropbox.com/s/jb44s54w4oqm6p8/Case%205%20-%20Hydrographic%20Survey%20%28May%202020%29.sdb?dl=0

 The second option uses the Densify option in the Lines menu.
 We used this earlier to generate additional points at 5m spacing.
 This time we will use the same option but add points to the List.
 This is an extremely powerful option and is used in conjunction with the Pick mode.

 Setting the Start Chainage to -0.01 and the Chainage Interval at 50m will generate 3 new points.
 The start chainage was set here to -0.01 so as not to conflict with the points previously generated at 5m intervals.
 Listed points will be identified with a blob, as shown below.

 Densify to Generate Points at 50m spacing

 The Export CSV option can now be used in the Model Grid (spreadsheet), creating an export filter if necessary.
-You will have to select them first turning the listed points from a turquoise background colour to red, as shown here, then use the Export option.
+You will have to select listed points first turning the listed points from a turquoise background colour to red, as shown here, then use the Export option.

 Exporting Listed Points from the Model Grid

 Note an alternative solution to finding 50m spacing points is to use the Lines-->More-->Replace option.
 This replaces the original points in a line feature with points at the new spacing.

 Quite a few powerful tools were introduced here showing the flexibility of n4ce in its role as a “Geomatics Software Tool Box”!